Tom Penny: United States relocation

 In late 1994, Flip left UK shores and relocated to Huntington Beach, California, US, the "heart" of world skateboarding.
 Along with other team members, Rowley, Scott and Glifberg, Penny exerted a significant impact on the skateboarding sub-culture with his small part in the Flip industry section in 411VMs "Issue 11"; his switch frontside flip at the Carlsbad Gap; and a five-trick downhill run that ended in a backside tailslide on a nine-stair handrail.
 By the end of 1995, Penny had received acclaim from notable professional skateboarders, such as Tony Hawk.

 During his time in the US, Penny released video parts in the mid-1990s, such as Etnies' Hi-Five, Transworld Skateboarding's Uno, TSA's Life in the Fast Lane, Balance in the World of Chaos and Dope Clothing's Time for Tea.
 During this period, Penny also received his first cover photograph for Transworld, in which he is performing a frontside bluntslide in Huntington Beach.
 Skin Phillips, Transworlds former editor-in-chief, stated: "The other thing with Tom and really all the Flip guys when they came over was that they were absolutely unfazed by contests or demos.
 That’s just what they grew up skating."

 During the early 2000s, Penny reappeared in Flip's videos, Sorry, Really Sorry and Extremely Sorry.

+In 2023, Penny was inducted into the Skateboarding Hall of Fame, which is in the U.S.